 14 July — 1 August 2026

-This summer exhibition brings together three artists who have already been presented within our programme: Austyn Taylor, Julien Calot, and Marine Gentil.
-Revisited here in a new constellation, their works open a shared dialogue around colour, emotion, and imagination across sculpture and painting.
+This summer exhibition brings together three artists previously presented within our programme: Austyn Taylor, Julien Calot, and HelloMarine.
+Reunited here in a new constellation, their practices enter into a shared dialogue across sculpture and painting.
+Summer is approached not as a subject, but as a condition of heightened perception — a season in which light sharpens experience, colour intensifies, and images resonate with particular immediacy.

 SELECTED WORKS

-Marine Gentils, Very Ripe Tomatoes, 2025, acrylic on linen, framed in oak, 39 x 49 cm
+HelloMarine, Very Ripe Tomatoes, 2025, acrylic on linen, framed in oak, 39 x 49 cm

 Austyn Taylor, Bravo, 2025, Stoneware, 47 x 37 x 15 cm